 Exploration without limitations.

-Sensational SciFest is a celebration of science designed for children with sensory sensitivities and other special needs.
+Sensational SciFest is a celebration of science designed for children with sensory sensitivities and other educational needs.
 We offer a safe and sensational experience for everyone.

 How is this event different?

 Sensory-sensitive kids tend to be hands-on learners, but the bright lights, loud noise and crowded venues of average science festivals make it difficult for them to attend.
-Sensational SciFest puts the needs of these special kids first.
+Sensational SciFest puts their needs first.

 We’re supported by amazing organizations like CARD-USF (Center for Autism and Related Disabilities) as well as AMRoC Fab Lab, Foundation for Community Innovation, Roboticon of Tampa Bay, Arts4All Florida, and STRYKE eSports and Gaming Center.
 We’ve worked hard to design an event that prioritizes the sensory needs of neurodivergent kids - including a low-fi calming center sponsored by the Tampa local band, Fantastical Tigers.